-The Center for Sustainable Climate Solutions (CSCS) and Mennonite Creation Care Network (MCCN) have partnered to offer retreats for pastors willing to confront climate change.
-Retreat locations are at Mennonite camps throughout the U.S. and Canada.
+The Center for Sustainable Climate Solutions and Mennonite Creation Care Network have partnered to offer retreats for pastors concerned about climate change.
 Retreats are free to Anabaptist-related pastors; others pay $225.
 This includes meals and lodging.
 If you are interested in having a retreat in your area or have questions, contact Doug Kaufman.

 Who Cares About Climate Change?